don-bigdad/SpringBoot-Book-Shop/README.md

 - **CartItem**: Represents items in a user's shopping cart.
 - **Order**: Represents orders placed by users.
 - **OrderItem**: Represents items in a user's order.

-This is an overview of the project that will be implemented gradually throughout this module.
-The project will be divided into parts.
-Create a new GitHub repository for this project, which you can later share in your CV as proof of your work for potential interviewers.

-## People Involved

 ### Shopper (User)
 - Looks at books, adds them to the shopping cart, and makes purchases.